Nikon D3400 Review

 Nikon SnapBridge comes to Nikon's new entry-level DSLR

-One of the defining characteristics of the Nikon D3400 is its connectivity features.
+One of the defining characteristics of the D3400 is its connectivity features.
 Unlike the D3300, the D3400 includes Bluetooth Low Energy (BLE) functionality, which allows it to be always connected with Nikon SnapBridge on your smartphone.
 When connected, the camera can sync all of the images you capture with your compatible smart device and automatically transfer photos, or selected photos, to your Nikon Image Space, which is the company's free online image sharing and storage service.
 Unlike the SnapBridge-compatible Nikon D500, the D3400 cannot be controlled remotely using the SnapBridge application.
 However, the camera can still be remotely triggered via an optional ML-L3 infrared remote.

 Note: Nikon SnapBridge support was originally only available for the Android version of the app, but iOS support has since been added in Nikon D3400 firmware v1.1.